zombocom/rack-timeout/README.markdown

 Rack::Timeout
 =============

-Abort requests that are taking too long; a subclass of `Rack::Timeout::Error` will be raised.
+Abort requests that are taking too long; a subclass of `Rack::Timeout::Error` is raised.

+A generous timeout of 15s is the default.
+It's recommended to set the timeout as low as realistically viable for your application.

 Usage
 -----

-Setup for current versions of Rails, Rack, Ruby, and Bundler.
+The following covers currently supported versions of Rails, Rack, Ruby, and Bundler.
 See the Compatibility section at the end for legacy versions.

 ### Rails apps